Jeffrey-Sarnoff/IFastSum/README.md

 where b=[BigFloat(x) for x in v] using setprecision(120 or 256)

 ### Note
-In the event of overflow, you can try iFastSumSorted(v) which is at least faithfully rounded
+In the event of overflow, you can use iFastSum(sort(v,lt=lessthanMag))
-  and is resistant to intermediate overflow.
+  which is not going to overflow spuriously, but runs 10x slower than iFastSum.